RPCS3/rpcs3/bin/dev_hdd1/cache/README.txt

-every Folder in this directory gets cleared when  cellSysCacheClear() is called, so don't store important data here
+This directory is used for cache functionality, so don't store any data here.